 The LD Hubs, initiated in 2012, aim to address the causes, symptoms, and treatments of learning disabilities that impact reading, writing, and mathematics.
-The Hubs focus on understudied research topics and on projects that study those diagnosed with and at-risk for these disabilities.
-Projects also include mentorship of researchers who are in the early stages of their careers with a particular focus on enhancing involvement of under-represented groups in scientific careers.
+The Hubs focus on understudied research topics and on projects that study those diagnosed with and at-risk for these learning disabilities.
+Projects also include mentorship of researchers who are in the early stages of their careers with a particular focus on enhancing involvement of individuals under-represented groups in scientific careers.

 - Mechanisms underlying reading difficulty in African American children, with the aim to distinguish African American children who exhibit a learning or reading disability from those whose reading difficulties arise from other sources (e.g., environment) (Georgia State University)

 - Examining underlying mechanisms impacting math and reading development for individuals with learning disabilities by utilizing a genetic and neurobiologically sensitive twin design (Ohio State University)

 - Risk factors for mathematics failure and neural architecture during early development in children at high risk for math failure (University of California, San Diego)